 The flight was only 30 minutes and we had arranged for airport pickup again.
 This time it was a bunch of vans that are obviously run by the same company because they picked us up on the way out as well.
 We were in with lots of different people all heading the same way.
 The town again is something like 38km from the airport so we had another great drive through the countryside.

-We checked into the hotel and arranged for a tuk tuk driver for the day to take use to the churches.
+We checked into the hotel, the 7 Olives, and arranged for a tuk-tuk driver for the day to take us to the churches.
 We were going to skip having a guide and just explore the churches on our own but we were followed around by Muchaw who was trying to get us to hire him.
 Sue bargained hard with him and managed to get him to come down from $35 to $20.
-You could definitely do the churches without a guide but I think that you would want to at least have a guide book with you.
-Also I think that you wouldn’t realize that all of the little “side” buildings are actually individual churches as well.
+You could definitely do the churches without a guide but I think that you would want to at least have a guidebook with you.
+Also, I think that you wouldn’t realize that all of the little “side” buildings are actually individual churches as well.

 Bet Maryam had the most amazing paintings on the inside that would have been painted partially by King Lalibela.
 The whole site at Lalibela is said to be because the pilgrimage to the holy land was so long and dangerous, King Lalibela received a vision to recreate the holy sites in Lalibela.
 So each of the holy sites in the holy land has a church to represent it in Lalibela.